AMENDED CONSTITUTION AND BY-LAWS

 ARTICLE V

-Dues shall be set by the Executive Board from time to time and shall be payable in advance on the first day of December of each year for the following year.
-Initiation fees as applicable shall be set by the Executive Board and shall be payable prior to the applicants' admission to membership.
+Dues shall be set by the Executive Board from time to time and shall be payable in advance commencing on the first day of December of each year for the following year.

 ARTICLE VI